Video tutorial of the mask removal skill:

-- Check that the mask strap is in the correct position and you are happy with the positioning of the mask.
+- Make sure that you are happy with the positioning of your mask.
 If you wear a snorkel make sure the snorkel is in the appropriate position and not tangled.

-Remember that you don’t have to open your eyes.
+Remember that you don’t have to open your eyes during the skill.
 If you wear contact lenses or your eyes are sensitive to salt water you can keep your eyes closed.
-This will help you relaxed and stop the uncomfortable sensation of salt water in the eyes.
+This will stop the uncomfortable sensation of salt water in the eyes.